Table of Contents

 theme file using a code editor.

-So instead of the following code.
+Instead of the following code:

 {{#get 'tags' limit='all'}}